I rarely cuss. I’m not too fond of it, to be honest. If it leaves my mouth, my patience is fried. I may be there today.

 No, I do not know who I am anymore.
 And it pisses me off.

-A lost person walking this earth, who loves its beauty but feels no place, that’s who I am.
+A lost person walking this earth; I love its beauty but feel no connection.
+That’s who I am.
 The mystery in my identity is no longer amusing.
-It’s isn’t about an empty nest; my nest has yet to empty, doll!
-It isn’t about what do I want to do when I grow up.
-I am faced with a longing to be worth more than remedies and rallies.
-In motherhood, that’s all I’ve done for years.
+I long to be worth more than remedies and rallies.
+In motherhood, that’s all I’ve done for years through their chronic substance use.
 Every other part of me is gone because those elements took it all.

-I have nothing more in me to wait for others to fix themselves.
-I’ve spent my life watching kids grow and find their place.
+I have nothing more in me while waiting for others to fix themselves.
+I’ve watched kids grow and hoped they’d find their way.
 Simultaneously, my purpose and vision escaped and never returned.
 I feel trapped.
-Gradually, I stopped trying to flee my cell.
+Gradually, I stopped trying to flee my cell built by the evil of addiction.
 I accepted my fate.

 Why did I believe their missteps were my consequence?